 While this is by no means required of designers looking to start a business, it is simply an industry credential that can be used to gain experience, showcase expert training and bolster a resume.

-For those interested in pursuing the certification route, note that the NYIAD interior design course has been completely certified by the Designer Society of America, an industry organization made specifically for all professional designers and trade partners.
+For those interested in pursuing the certification route, note that the NYIAD interior design course has been completely certified by the Designers Society of America, an industry organization made specifically for all professional designers and trade partners.

 With a membership of nearly 32,000 designers, showroom hosts and other industry members, DSA is a respected design community open to residential interior designers, space planners, kitchen and bath designers, re-designers, and the trade companies that serve them.
 Not only does membership help set apart more well-trained designers from the competition, but it also offers a multitude of networking opportunities, consultations, and individual promotion.